KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Management/Version-Management/Implementation-Guide-Versioning-and-Sequences.page.md

 ## {{page-title}}

-The versioning approach to the NHS England Implementation Guide releases are based on the FHIR Standard and is summarised below.
+The versioning approach to the NHSE Implementation Guide releases are based on the FHIR Standard and is summarised below.

 There are three numbers used with the versioning in the format n.n.n for example 0.3.0.
 The following rules apply: